40 Signs of Poor Health No One Over 40 Should Ignore

 Pain concentrated in the lower back could also be a sign of other conditions like sciatica, herniated or ruptured discs, or spinal stenosis, according to the National Institute of Neurological Disorders and Stroke.

-Like abdominal pain associated with gas, bloating can happen after a heavy meal, or after one featuring certain foods.
-"Dietary rituals including many 'B' and 'C' vegetables are classic causes of gas and bloating and include beans, broccoli, Brussels sprouts, cabbage, and cauliflower," says Sherry Ross, MD, OB/GYN at Providence Saint John's Health Center in Santa Monica.
+Like abdominal pain associated with gas, bloating can happen after a heavy meal or after one featuring certain foods.
+"Dietary rituals including many 'B' and 'C' vegetables are classic causes of gas and bloating and include beans, broccoli, Brussel sprouts, cabbage, and cauliflower," says Sherry Ross, MD, OB/GYN at Providence Saint John's Health Center in Santa Monica.

 "Other dietary culprits include rich and fatty foods, whole grains, apples, peaches, pears, lettuce, onions, sugar-free foods containing sorbitol, mannitol and xylitol are directly associated with this frustrating symptom."
 In addition to vegetables, bloating is a common symptom of lactose intolerance and irritable bowel syndrome, she adds.
 In rare cases, it could be a sign of ovarian cancer, says Steve Vasilev, MD, gynecologic oncologist and medical director of Integrative Gynecologic Oncology at John Wayne Cancer Institute in Santa Monica.